kgalejandrino/kgalejandrino/README.md

 🖥️ Tools/Languages: GitHub / VS Code / HTML / CSS / Sass / JS / React

-⏲️ My goal is to become a full-stack developer and for me to do that, I want to learn more about web technologies.
-To improved in
-&nbsp;&nbsp;&emsp;front-end development and provide the most efficient code there is.
+⏲️ My long-term goal is to become a full-stack developer and to learn more about new web technologies.
+But right now, my focus is to improve my front-end development skills and be able to provide the most efficient code there is.

 🎮 In my leisure time, I enjoy playing video games, hiking (if invited by someone) and working out.
 Want to explore skiing/surfing.